Jouni Joensuu

 Jouni Joensuu (born 26 October 1962) is a Finnish football manager currently working as the executive director for FC Jazz.
 He's been previously coaching FC Jazz in the Finnish premier division Veikkausliiga and NiceFutis in the Finnish women's premier league Naisten Liiga as well as several teams in the Finnish lower divisions.

-From 1996-2000 Joensuu coached Musa Flash, in the Finnish 1st Division, after which he was appointed the head coach of FC Jazz head in 2001.
+From 1996-2000 Joensuu coached Musa Flash, in the Finnish 1st Division, after which he was appointed the head coach of FC Jazz in 2001.
 Joensuu left FC Jazz in July 2002, and his replacement was Jussi Ristimäki.
 He went on to coach FC PoPa and Forssan Jalkapalloklubi (FJK).

 Women's Football

 In 2005, he went to coach NiceFutis FC, a women's football club playing in the Women's 1st Division.
 He was the head coach of NiceFutis FC for a total of six seasons, lifting the club in 2007, to the Naisten Liiga (The Women's League), which is the premier division of women's football in Finland.
 He has worked for the Finnish Football Association as a trainer and coaching instructor, as well as developing women's soccer in Finland.
 In August 2011, Joensuu was appointed the head coach of FC Jazz where he also served as Executive Director of FC Jazz.